 Instant Pot Chili Con Carne-– It’s cold outside!
 What better way to warm up than with a big bowl of Instant Pot Chili Con Carne?
 This delicious Mexican dish is ready in under 30 minutes and can be made vegetarian or vegan.
-Get the recipe now for this hearty, filling, and healthy meal that will have you feeling good all over.
+Get the recipe for this hearty, filling, healthy meal that will make you feel good all over.

 I love a great bowl of chili.
-I mean, it’s a one-pot meal, and with the Instant Pot, there is hardly any cleanup.
+It’s a one-pot meal, and with the Instant Pot, there is hardly any cleanup.
 Wash the Instant Pot Bowl, and you are done.

 Everyone has a different chili recipe.
 I grew up with this one, so I just changed a few things so the recipe would work in the Instant Pot.
-This brings me back to my childhood, where my mother would have a hot pot on the stove simmer on those cold New England Winters.
+This brings me back to my childhood when my mother would have a hot pot on the stove to simmer in those cold New England Winters.

 Suppose you love a great Instant Pot Soup Recipe.
 In that case, some of my favorites are INSTANT POT ITALIAN WEDDING SOUP, INSTANT POT COPYCAT PANERA’S BROCCOLI, AND CHEDDAR SOUP, INSTANT POT CURRIED PUMPKIN SOUP, and INSTANT POT CHICKEN POT PIE SOUP.